 The level varies depending on the program and/or the institution, but in general, all study abroad program courses are registered as at least 200-level courses.
 However, each department makes a determination on the equivalent course level at Clark.
 We are happy to direct you to the course catalogue/descriptions of overseas programs, if they are available.

-Yes, students may get PLS approval with pre-approval.
+Yes, students may get PLS approval.
 An approval form is provided as part of the application process.
 Major, minor or concentration approval is awarded through your individual departments.
 This is also done as a part of the application process.
 You should attend Study Abroad 101 to learn more.

 Academic support varies depending on the program type, educational system, country and culture.